KajiTetsushi/struct-namespace/README.md

 I don't know what I'm doing (especially in terms of best practices in C).

 ## Why this exists
-I come from the JavaScript / TypeScript domain with experience in React.js / React Native and I want to see how much of my programming experience is "translatable".
-In React Native, native modules to the JavaScript thread are exported into using the `NativeModules.RN<ModuleName>.<memberMethod>` by convention.
+I come from the JavaScript / TypeScript domain with experience in React.js / React Native.
+I want to see how much of my programming experience is transferrable.
+In React Native, native modules added to the JavaScript thread are exported using the `NativeModules.RN<ModuleName>.<memberMethod>` convention.
 This applies to both Java / Kotlin (Android) and Objective-C / Swift (iOS).

 This repository exists to investigate namespacing support in C and whether that brings any value to maintainability (for comparison: in TypeScript, namespacing does bring value).